Mass Rapid Transit (Singapore): Brickland and Sungei Kadut MRT stations

-Proposed new line along north-east corridor
+Seletar Line and Tengah Line

-As part of the Land Transport Master Plan 2040, feasibility studies are ongoing for a possible new MRT line which is proposed to link the north and northeastern regions of Singapore to the south of the island.
-The new line is proposed to run from Woodlands North via Sembawang, Sengkang, Serangoon North, Whampoa and Kallang to the Greater Southern Waterfront.
-The official alignment has yet to be confirmed.
+Since 2019, as part of the Land Transport Master Plan 2040, feasibility studies are ongoing for a possible ninth MRT line to link Singapore's north and northeastern regions to the south of the island, later given the tentative name of Seletar Line.
+The new line is proposed to serve areas such as Woodlands, Sembawang, Sengkang West, Serangoon North, Whampoa, Kallang, and the Greater Southern Waterfront.
+By November 2025, feasibility studies for the Seletar Line were still underway.
+Acting Transport Minister Jeffrey Siow concurrently mentioned that more information on the line will likely be unveiled in early-2026.

+In March 2025, then Transport Minister Chee Hong Tat announced the tentatively named Tengah Line, which would provide an alternate route from the west and northwestern region to town, serving areas such as Tengah, Bukit Batok, Queensway, and Bukit Merah.
+Studies are also ongoing to determine the feasibility of extending the line to the Greater Southern Waterfront and connecting with the proposed Seletar Line, in which case both lines may merge into one single line.

 Fares and ticketing

 Stations are divided into two areas, paid and unpaid, which allow the rail operators to collect fares by restricting entry only through the fare gates, also known as access control gates.
 These gates, connected to a computer network, can read and update electronic tickets capable of storing data, and can store information such as the initial and destination stations and the duration for each trip.

-General Ticketing Machines sell standard tickets that can be used up to 6 times within 30 days from the day of purchase.
-The machines also allow the customer to buy additional value for stored-value smartcards.
+The ticketing system currently utilises a mixture of Account-Based Ticketing (ABT), or SimplyGo, and legacy (non-ABT) card-based options.
+The station machines allow the customer to buy additional value for stored value smartcards.
 Such smartcards require a minimum amount of stored credit.

 As the fare system has been integrated by TransitLink, commuters need to pay only one fare and pass through two fare gates (once on entry, once on exit) for an entire journey for most interchange stations, even when transferring between lines operated by different companies.
 Commuters can choose to extend a trip mid-journey, and pay the difference when they exit their destination station.